connervieira/Predator/FAQ.md

 **I have a problem with Predator and I need help.**

 If you're encountering an issue with Predator, first ensure that you've followed all of the steps described in the [DOCUMENTATION.md](DOCUMENTATION.md).
 If your issue persists, try to work out its source by checking individual potential points of failure.
-The majority of Predator issues can be traced back to one of it's dependencies not working properly.
+The majority of Predator issues can be traced back to one of its dependencies not working properly.
 Check that the ALPR engine, FFMPEG, and GPSD are all working properly.
 If you still can't resolve your issue, you can contact V0LT support using the information found at <https://v0lttech.com/contact.php>.

 **How is Predator related to OpenALPR?**